zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_VM_COTSUE.md

             PORT           = 8889;       # YOUR NETWORK CONFIG HERE (default: 80)
             HTTP2_PORT     = 8890; # YOUR NETWORK CONFIG HERE
             API_VERSION    = "v2";                # YOUR SMF API VERSION CONFIG HERE
          };

     };
 ```

-- The DNN configuration is based on the UE configuration these values should match with the UE
+- The DNN configuration is based on the UE configuration, these values should match with the UE

 ```
     DNN_LIST = (